Top

 Amalgam Perpetuates Social Injustice

-While middle class consumers opt for mercury-free filling materials, people in developing nations, low-income families, minorities, military personnel, prisoners, and people with disabilities are still subjected to amalgam.
-Racial minorities are more likely to receive amalgam; for example, dentists place almost 25% more mercury fillings in American Indian patients than in white patients.
-In his testimony before Congress, former Virginia state NAACP president Emmitt Carlton described this injustice as "choice for the rich, mercury for the poor."
+Racial minorities are also more likely to receive amalgam.
+For example, dentists place almost 25% more mercury fillings in American-Indian patients than in white patients.
+In his testimony before Congress, former Virginia state NAACP (National Association for the Advancement of Colored People) president Emmitt Carlton described this injustice as "choice for the rich, mercury for the poor."